ZaResX/KrunkerZares/AutoHotkey/README.md

 Watch this: https://www.youtube.com/watch?v=qLjCXeOs7NI
 __________________________________
 >**KRUNKER ZARES** `v0.4` AHK Release Usage:
-1. Download all 3 clients *if your pc doesn't support 6 bit kurnker zares **won't work!***
+1. Download all 3 clients *if your pc doesn't supports 64 bit `KRUNKER ZARE v0.4` **won't work!***
-2. Open them.
+2. Open the clients.
 Your antivirus can detecte them as a virus but they are obfuscated so your antivirus doesn't recognize them.
-3. After opening enable the `Aim Assist` Feature in the Aim Assist hack
+3. After opening enable the `Aim Assist` Feature in the `Aim Assist` hack
 4. Go to `KRUNKER ZARES HELP HAND v1.0` and enable aimbot and smooth aim and remember to press `F1` to start it.
 Remember to choose good `Mouse Sensitivity` as `50 or 40` and in `Aim Speed Control` make `10 or 20` depends on how fast you want it.
 5. Open `KRUNKER ZARES v0.4` and enable aimbot.
 Down you can chose the smoothnes of it.
 You can use Key Bhop and to keep `Space button down` and `Auto Reload` to auto reload your wepon after some delay of using it.
 Fov boxes works for 1080p and for all screen resolutions.
 __________________________________